bcreech601/NumListener/README.md

 =======================================

 A server process to receive and aggregate unique carriage return delimited 9 digit numbers sent from clients with TCP connection to port 4000 on the host macine
+The system is designed as a set of five listener threads, a writer thread and a main thread to provide periodic status reports communicating via a shared application context object.

 Maximum of 5 concurrent connections.